-WHS strongly believes that Pre-AP, AP and Dual Credit courses provide enhanced academic opportunities for all students; the district also recognizes students may struggle academically.
-WHS encourages students and parents to monitor grades closely during the grading periods.
-If a student begins to struggle, it is encouraged that a parent/teacher conference is scheduled to create strategies to be implemented over a period of time that will aid in the student's success.
+WHS strongly believes that Pre-AP, AP, and Dual Credit courses provide enhanced academic opportunities for students that will assist them in future academic or nonacademic pursuits.
+At the same time, the District recognizes that students may experience initial surprise or difficulty in managing the increased course requirements.
+A struggling student and his/her parent/legal guardian should schedule a conference with the teacher in order to create strategies to be implemented over a period of time that will help in the student's success.